Dufour effect

-The Dufour effect is the energy flux due to a mass concentration gradient occurring as a coupled effect of irreversible processes, named after L. Dufour.
+The Dufour effect is the energy flux due to a mass concentration gradient occurring as a coupled effect of irreversible processes.
+The effect is named after Louis Dufour, who studied it in 1872.
 It is the reciprocal phenomenon to the Soret effect.
 The concentration gradient results in a temperature change.
 For binary liquid mixtures, the Dufour effect is usually considered negligible, whereas in binary gas mixtures the effect can be significant.